Children's Rehabilitation Program

 - Other neurological or neuromuscular disorders

 The Intensive Therapy Program consists of 3 hours a day, 5 days per week, for 4 weeks.
 During this time, your child will receive one on one activity-based therapy with a highly trained exercise therapist.
-The cost for the 4 week program is $5,400.
+Please contact us for a more information on cost.
 We are also able to accommodate longer or shorter sessions depending on availability.

-The Customized Therapy Program is flexible in time and costs $90 per hour.
+The Customized Therapy Program is flexible in time.

 Our intensive sessions are held Monday through Friday with the option of a morning or afternoon session 9:00 am-12:00 pm or 1:00-4:00pm with flexibility available.